patrick-merchant/test_project_react/README.md

 - Build a React frontend to display the data using https://www.apollographql.com/docs/react/.

 ## Outcome:
 This repo contains the React code for the test project.
 This frontend utilises a GraphQL API, found here: https://github.com/patrick-merchant/test_project_graphql.
+The API has full CRUD functionality, which this frontend utilises.

 ## Running the project:
 - In this repo, run `npm install` and then `npm start` to install dependecies and run the development server.